swork/mcaux-ct/index.md

 ---
-title: An auxiliary equipment switch kit for my motorcycle
+title: Moto switchgear
 author: Steve Work <steve@work.renlabs.com>
 ---
 In the fall of 2025 I visited my friends Chip and Laurie at Grand Teton National Park, where they live and work.
-We paddleboarded the Snake River through a good chunk of the park, and hiked a section of the Teton Crest Trail - the day-long section that finished Laurie's full traverse of the trail this year.
-I scrambled to the massif of the Middle Teton, which felt like an accomplishment though in bragging about it my friends thought I was saying I had climbed to the peak!
+We paddleboarded the Snake River through a good chunk of the park and hiked a section of the Teton Crest Trail - the day-long section that finished Laurie's full traverse of the trail this year.
+I scrambled to the massif of the Middle Teton, which felt like an accomplishment, though bragging about it that evening led my friends to think I was claiming to have summitted.
 (No, I did not.)
 It was a wonderful and memorable visit.

-As I'd hoped, the weather in mid-October still sort-of allowed this to be a motorcycle trip.
-It was by far the longest I've done at 2400 miles, a thousand each way and a bunch of exploration in Wyoming in between beer-and-pizza nights at Dornan's watching the sun go down over the Tetons or barbequing salmon on their deck, overlooking the same mountains from a different angle.
+As I'd hoped, the weather in mid-October still allowed this to be a motorcycle trip.
+It was by far the longest I've done at 2400 miles, a thousand each way and a bunch of exploration in Wyoming, in between beer-and-pizza nights at Dornan's watching the sun go down over the Tetons or barbequing salmon on their deck, looking at the same amazing mountains from a different angle.

 I'm not an impressively seasoned motorcyclist.
 I've owned four widely-differing machines to date but never built my life around them,